nhn/tui.editor/README.md

 ### Setup

 Fork `main` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
-Before starting development, you should check to haveany errors.
+Before starting development, you should check if there are any errors.

 ```sh
 $ git clone https://github.com/{your-personal-repo}/tui.editor.git